 A leading cause of disability and disease globally is “pain”, according to the Global Burden of Disease Study, 2016.
 The most common type of pain is recurrent tension-type headaches that affect1.9 billion people across the globe!
 The major causes of disability due to pain include low back and neck pain (Mills et al, 2019).

 Pain is associated with biological, psychological and social factors that have multiple implications ranging from absence of sleep, disturbed psychological moods, low physical activities, affected social bonding and leisure activities.
 Additional challenges include the inability to attend to job duties and the cost involved in treatment.
 Chronic pain is associated with neuropathies: the usual treatment includes antidepressants, antiepileptics and opioids that are associated with challenges such as limited effectiveness and substance abuse.
 This dictates the requirement for new treatment approaches: this is where MSCs enter the scene.

-The multiple advantages of using MSCs listed above along with their promise in relieving pain warrants further exploration to using these regenerative cells to treat pain that affects so many people across the globe.
+The multiple advantages of using MSCs listed above along with their promise in relieving pain warrants further exploration to using these regenerative cells to treat pain or pain relief that affects so many people across the globe.

 Trallori, E., Ghelardini, C., & Di CesareMannelli, L. (2019).Mesenchymal stem cells, implications for pain therapy.
 Neural regeneration research, 14(11), 1915–1916.https://doi.org/10.4103/1673-5374.259615.

 Mills, S., Nicolson, K. P., & Smith, B. H. (2019).
 Chronic pain: a review of its epidemiology and associated factors in population-based studies.
 British journal of anaesthesia, 123(2), e273–e283.https://doi.org/10.1016/j.bja.2019.03.023